bbtgnn/GTL/README.md

 - It's important to have at least one **empty** column for each side, to give glyphs some margin.

 Other things
 - Glyphs from the same font can have different widths (a different row length).
 - You can use all the symbols you want in the glyph structure.
-The more the symbols, the more will be possible to create complex designs and behaviours.
+The more the symbols, the more will be possible to create complex designs.
 - Remember that the _space_ is also a glyph.

 Once you've drawn all the glyphs, store them in a folder.